Department of Music & School of Arts

 Research interests

-My research includes both written and creative composition, which I have used as a path towards practice research.
-My ethnomusicological work includes a book and articles on Balinese gendér wayang, the quartet of metallophones that accompanies the Balinese shadow play, which I studied with the late I Wayan Loceng of Sukawati, Bali.
-My composition work includes works for string quartet, violin and mixed ensembles including gamelan instruments (see publications).
-My theoretical interests explore the relationship between composition and improvisation as well as concepts of transformation and change, in Bali and elsewhere.
-My interest in the power of music to bring about therapeutic transformation has led to recent engagement with special needs education and support.
+Nick’s research includes both written and creative composition, which he has used as a path towards practice research.
+His ethnomusicological work includes a book and articles on Balinese gendér wayang, the quartet of metallophones that accompanies the Balinese shadow play, which he studied with the late I Wayan Loceng of Sukawati, Bali.

 PhD Supervision